tjhickey724/MasteryLearningApp/doc/README.md

-The Mastery Learning App has been designed to help faculty teach courses using the Mastery Assessment Pedagogy (M.A.P.) approach which has been used in Brandeis University to teach the PreCalculus and Calculus sections and which has been studied and analyzed in Dr. Ella Tuson's recent PhD Dissertation,
+The Mastery Learning App has been designed to help faculty teach courses using the Mastery Assessment Pedagogy (M.A.P.) approach which has been used in Brandeis University to teach the PreCalculus and Calculus sections and which has been studied and analyzed in Dr. Ella Tuson's recent PhD Dissertation:

 ["M.A.P. — Mastery Assessment Pedagogy for Learning Computer Science"](https://www.proquest.com/openview/908ec01bbc9600eb77f75795e9966bd5/1.pdf?pq-origsite=gscholar&cbl=18750&diss=y)

 This software is open source ([GNU Affero GPLv3.0](https://github.com/tjhickey724/SpecsGradingApp/blob/main/LICENSE)) and you are free to download it and modify it and run it on your own servers and you can use it to teach your classes, or you can ask to use our servers (email to tjhickey@brandeis.edu).